Permissionless-Software-Foundation/psfoundation-website2/markdown/business-plan/business-plan.md

 ## Executive Summary<a name="executiveSummary"></a>
 This document lays out the business model and formation plans for the *Permissionless Software Foundation* (**PSF**).
-The Foundation is a community-oriented and legally-nonexistent organization that exists to foster the <u>growth of open source software</u> and the <u>adoption of Bitcoin Cash</u> across the globe.
+The Foundation is a community-oriented and legally-nonexistent organization whos purpose is to foster the <u>growth of open source software</u> and the <u>adoption of Bitcoin Cash</u> across the globe.
 The PSF will offer a Simple Ledger Protocol (**SLP**) token on the Bitcoin Cash (**BCH**) network to self-fund the development of open source software, and recognize contributors that help the organization grow.

 The focus of efforts will be on software that fits the software as a service (SaaS) business model, as that model lends itself best to the use of a native utility token.
 Many ideas are borrowed from [the Bancor whitepaper](https://github.com/Permissionless-Software-Foundation/token-liquidity/blob/master/docs/bancor-protocol-whitepaper.pdf), such as the concepts of token liquidity and forming a community that can self-fund through a native token.
 See [this video](https://youtu.be/LcbHTF3zCdI) for additional background.
 The *primary purpose of the token* is to <u>recognize</u> and <u>quantify</u> contributions by community members.